“Good ideas are a dime a dozen…” My friend and mentor James used to tell me.

 The hallmark of a good leader is to manage conflict and resolve controversial issues quickly.
 However, this does not happen in many businesses, including small businesses.

-In my experience, Small Business Owners (SBOs) avoid controversy because they are insecure, they find it upsetting or they just don’t have the stomach to interrupt the apparently smooth running of their business.
+In my experience, Small Business Owners (SBOs) avoid controversy first of all because you are insecure.
+In addition, you find it upsetting or you just don’t have the stomach to interrupt the apparently smooth running of your business.

-Because of this, many of you see ideas about how to do things differently as controversial for several reasons.
+Because of this, many of you see ideas about how to do things differently as controversial, instead of engaging the people offering them so you can bring about change.

 So the idea remains just that – a good idea.